IEEEBerkeley/web-hope/project_logistics.md

 Submit your project group via [Google Forms](http://berkie.ee/hope-sp25-project-group-submission) once per group.

+Once you've formed your group, we suggest you set up a group chat to communicate and a Github repository to share your project files.
+We have a guide [here]({{ site.baseurl }}/github-desktop) that shows how to set up a repository specifically for KiCad, and a brief introduction to Github Desktop.

 ## Project Proposal *(Due 2/28/25 11:59pm)*

 Your project will need to demonstrate some feature from at least three of the following categories: